shamshubham/Email-Subscription-Form-With-GoogleSheet/README.md

    ```

    - Replace `'YOUR_SPREADSHEET_ID'` with your actual Google Sheet ID.
-   - Save and deploy the script as a web app, making sure to set the access level to "Anyone" or "Anyone, even anonymous".
+   - Save and deploy the script as a web app, setting access to "Anyone" or "Anyone, even anonymous."

 3. **Copy the Web App URL**:

-   - This URL will be used as `scriptURL` in your JavaScript code.
+   - Use this URL as `scriptURL` in your JavaScript code.

 ### Installation